base-apps/angular-icons/README.md

 ### ba-iconic (Directive)

-A directive use to load an icon from Iconic.
+A directive used to load an icon from Iconic.

 ## angularIcons.ionicons (Module)